 Known as TOAH 2, the relaunched fund can be used by for-profit and nonprofit developers alike to help finance the purchase or improvement of properties in Priority Development Areas and Transit Priority Areas that can be developed or redeveloped with affordable housing and with critical services such as childcare centers, health clinics, fresh food outlets or other retail space.

 For more information about TOAH 2, its loan-origination partners and its lending history, see bayareatod.com.

 Proceeds from the auction of greenhouse gas emission allowances through the state Cap-and-Trade program have emerged as another source of financing for affordable housing!
 Read more in this section on Cap-and-Trade.

-MTC in 2015 adopted new performance targets related to affordable housing and displacement that will guide evaluation of Plan Bay Area 2040, the region's next long-range transportation and land-use plan.
+MTC in 2015 adopted new performance targets related to affordable housing and displacement that guided evaluation of Plan Bay Area 2040, the region's latest long-range transportation and land-use plan.

 Our interactive, and wonderfully addictive, database has the numbers to inform you about the evolution of Bay Area housing development trends over the past several decades.